pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 Go to Settings > Pardot Settings and click 'Reset Cache'.
 This should reinitialize and update your Pardot content.

 ## Changelog ##

+### 1.1.2 ###
+1. Clear cache when resetting all settings
+1. Be more forgiving with login whitespace
+1. Make some security improvements

 ### 1.1.1 ###
 Make `<noscript>` default to Default Pardot Content